 There was also a station where the kids had to invent a controller for a video game.
 This was our favorite.
 The kids are shown a video game and given a controller box along with some “parts”…they can plug things into the controller box and learn to control the characters on the screen with their invention.
 There was a staff member at the station to help guide them as they worked through what worked and what didn’t.
 We spent about 25 minutes at this station, and the kids loved every minute of it.

 We can’t wait to go back when they change the theme to see what else they can learn there.
 The museum is open every day but Christmas day (December 25), but note that the exhibit isn’t open on Tuesdays and that this exhibit’s operating hours are 10am-4pm.

 Q?rius (pronounced “curious”): This exhibit found in the basement of the Natural History Museum is fantastic for kids of all ages.
-They have powerful microscopes and thousands of samples for visitors to explore including, birds, fish, bones, insects, sand, rocks and more.
+They have powerful microscopes and thousands of samples for visitors to explore, including, birds, fish, bones, insects, sand, rocks, and more.
 To say it’s “cool” is an understatement.
-They also have quite a few preset activities and the kids can sign up to get a badge and an account to track their investigations.
+They also have several preset activities, and the kids can sign up to get a badge and an account to track their investigations.
 Bring your kids and check it out for yourself.
-The exhibit hours vary quite a bit depending on day of the week and time of the year.
+The exhibit hours vary quite a bit depending on the day of the week and time of the year.
 You can see the hours here, but mainly note that the exhibit is closed on Mondays.

 As a bonus, you’ll want to check out the WONDER exhibit at the Renwick art gallery, complete with wallpaper made up of thousands of insects arranged in interesting shapes.